Jack A. Cole: Early life and education

 Cole attended Wichita High School East and received a master's degree from University of Massachusetts Boston.
+He further holds a degree in Criminal Justice and a master's degree in Public Policy from the University of Massachusetts.

 Life and activism

 Jack Cole has taught courses to police recruits and veteran officers on ethics, integrity, moral decision-making, and the detrimental effects of racial profiling.
 Cole and his wife reside in Boston, Massachusetts.

-Cole spoke internationally for LEAP, and has written several articles about drug-policy reform.
-He holds a degree in Criminal Justice and a master's degree in Public Policy from the University of Massachusetts.
+Cole has spoken internationally for LEAP, and has written several articles about drug policy reform.
 Cole believes race and gender bias by police, police brutality, and corruption in law enforcement can begin to be solved by ending drug prohibition.